AP1000® Plant Design

 • The most advanced, proven Generation III+ technology available

-• Only available plant with fully passive safety systems and 72+ hour coping after station blackout
+• Only available reactor with fully passive safety systems and 72+ hour coping after station blackout

-• Dramatically reduced start-up test programs from 10 months to 5 months or less (incl.
-1 month @ full power)
+• Dramatically reduced start-up test programs from 10 months to 5 months or less (including 1 month at full power)

 • Industry and national performance records set for first and second operating cycles